Alternatives/vs Linkdexing

 • 2-week processing time — one of the slowest indexing services available

-• Trustpilot 3.0/5 with complaints about a misleading "free trial" that doesn't actually exist
+• Trustpilot 3.0/5 with complaints about misleading "free trial" claims

-• No refund for unindexed URLs — credits are consumed regardless of results
+• No refund for unindexed URLs at ~80% success rate (1 in 5 credits wasted)

-• BlackHatWorld users report empty spaces between URLs were counted as separate credit deductions
+• Billing bug: blank lines between pasted URLs counted as credit deductions

 Linkdexing Pricing vs IndexBolt